-In 1997, Terri met up with Brian, and had enthusiasm along with the experience of rescuing big cats.
-Together they formed the Tiger Creek Wildlife Refuge on the 25 acres that Brian had purchased years ago here in Red Springs Texas.
+In 1997, Brian, and his family formed the Tiger Creek Wildlife Refuge on the 25 acres that Brian had purchased years ago here in Red Springs Texas.

 We wanted and needed people to start visiting the refuge, but we had limited means on giving the visitor a great experience.
 We were very nervous that people would not share our dreams and goals, and therefore not support us, but what we found was quite the opposite.
 People loved what we were doing for the big cats and knew we would not let anything hold us back on building the best refuge.

 With small steps we soon moved out of the little red cabin and turned it into an intermediate feed room.
 That little red cabin has now been completely restored and will be made part of the tour for the visitors as a reminder of our humble beginning.